ndaversa/carousel.js/README.md

     page (by default it creates `<li>` elements with the `pageWidth` set inline
   * `pageWidth`: the number of pixels wide each page should be (default is `256`)
+  * `snap`: a boolean indicating if the carousel should always snap to the closest page boundary at the end of a gesture (default `false`)
   * `template`: a function which returns a string containing html markup to construct the contents of the page.
 The function is passed two parameters `data` and `options`